boazsegev/facil.io/README.md

 ## Using `facil.io` in your project

 It's possible to either start a new project with `facil.io` or simply add it to an existing one.
 GNU `make` is the default build system and CMake is also supported.

-Notice that `facil.io` requires some C11 support from the compiler.
+Notice that `facil.io` requires some C11 support from the compiler since it uses Anonymous Unions as part of the API.

+Some compilers support Anonymous Unions as a C99 extension (i.e. `gnu99`) and might not require C11 (in which case, editing the makefile to update the C standard requirement should suffice).

 ### Starting a new project with `facil.io`